- There are opportunities to save and enhance your retirement strategy at any age. The key is to take action.

 Take Risks With Your Investments

-If you’re planning to retire closer to 60 or 65, you still have around 20 years to recover if your investments perform negatively.
-Having a diversified portfolio — or a mix of investments split between different risk levels — can also help mitigate the risk of losing all your funds if one or two areas of your financial plan perform badly.
+If you’re planning to retire closer to 60 or 65, you still have around 20 years before you will utilize your savings for retirement.
+Capitalize on that time by investing with purpose.
+Short term volatility in your portfolio from a drop in the market won’t derail your long-term strategy.
+You have plenty of time to recover if your investments perform negatively.
+Having a diversified portfolio, a mix of investments split between different risk levels, can also help mitigate the risk of losing all your funds if one or two areas of your portfolio perform badly at any given time.

 How To Save in Your 50s